 - The natural consequences of that act (driving under the influence) were dangerous to human life; and

-- The defendant knowingly acted with a conscious disregard for that danger (in a Watson murder case, the risk of death).
+- The defendant knowingly acted with a conscious disregard for that danger (in a DUI murder case, the risk of death).
 18

 Intent to kill is not necessary

 Unlike first-degree murder in California, no “intent” to kill the victim is required for DUI murder charges.
 This distinguishes Watson murder (and other forms of second-degree murder) from first-degree murder.
 19

 Instead, the prosecutor must prove that the defendant acted with “implied malice.”
 That is, he or she must prove that the driver consciously disregarded the danger driving drunk posed to human life.